abbradar/netwire/README.md

     2*time + 17

-Remember our noisy clock?
-Here is a more elegant version:

-    let e = stdNoise 0.001 (-0.1, 0.1) 12345
-    in time + e

 If you have trouble wrapping your head around such an expression it may help to read `a*b + c` mathematically as $a(t) b(t) + c(t)$ and read `time` as simply $t$.

 So far we have seen wires that ignore their input.
-The following wire uses its input:
+The following wire, found in the `netwire-frp` package, uses its input:

     integral 5